-- Be conversant with the Risk Assessment for the activity that they are leading. - Ensure that participants are aware of, and abide by, the club's rules. - Understand the risks associated with the activities that they are leading. - Take action, where necessary, to ensure that nobody is exposed to substantial or intolerable risk. - Ensure that participants are aware of the hazards that are associated with the activities that they are leading. - Report all occurrences of disregard for the Safety Rules to the club. - Be suitably qualified for the activity they are coaching
+- Be conversant with the Risk Assessment for the activity that they are leading. - Ensure that participants are aware of, and abide by, the club's rules. - Understand the risks associated with the activities that they are leading. - Review these risks at the time of the activity and determine whether or not it is safe to proceed as planned (a dynamic risk assessment). - Take action, where necessary, to ensure that nobody is exposed to substantial or intolerable risk. - Ensure that participants are aware of the hazards that are associated with the activities that they are leading. - Report all occurrences of disregard for the Safety Rules to the club. - Be suitably qualified for the activity they are coaching